An

 Ruperts—1st

-was just a few weeks after my arrival (in my leg injury-based office assignment) working with the Sgt. (name forgotten)
+was just a few weeks after my arrival ( in my leg injury-based office assignment ) working with the Sgt. ( who's name is forgotten )

 and calling him by his name where a Rupert then barked at him;